chalatz/tours/pages/tours/walking/night.md

       don't herd you in a big crowd.
 We walk via little enticing / captivating alleys.
 That way, you get more information, and experience, not just the tourist areas, but the real Medieval City.
-  - q: 'Q: Do other people join this walking tour?
-Is it a semi-private tour?'
+  - q: Do other people join this walking tour?
+Is it a semi-private tour?
-    a: 'A:  All of our tours are PRIVATE, just your party/group.
+    a: 'All of our tours are PRIVATE, just your party/group.
 We don''t provide semi-private tours or share tours. '
   - q: 'Q: Can we cover all the sites as described above on our own pace? '
     a: 'A: Yes, of course.
 The tour guide will concentrate just on you, and adjust the tour to your needs.
 Your professional tour guide will assist you as a friend